-Test procedure in detail (Fig. 18):
+Test procedure in detail (Fig. 14):

-- ullet 1 h Idle period.
-No overpressure is applied to the tube . lacktriangle - Apply the test pressure.
+- Apply the test pressure.
 For PE100/PN16/SDR11 ground arrays this should be > 7.5 barg.
 If the heat pump is within the pressure test this should be less than 10 barg.
 For other materials follow the manufacturer's specification 2 - 10 min Keep up pressure test 3 - 1 h Idle period.
 The tube is going to expand over the whole length - Pressure measurement.
-The pressure drop may not exceed the manufacturer"s specifications 4 - Sudden pressure drop of at least 10% of the test pressure 5 - 10 mins.
-First pressure measurement 6 A - 20 mins.
+The pressure drop may not exceed the manufacturer"s specifications 4 - Sudden pressure drop of at least 10% of the test pressure (5) - 10 mins.
+First pressure measurement 6 A

+- 20 mins.
 Second pressure measurement 6 B - 30 mins.
 Third and final pressure measurement ©C

-Fig 18 Graphical Test Procedure
+Fig 14 Graphical Test Procedure